rbms-bsc/DCRMR/_pages/Ppdm/Place-of-distribution.md

 ## 5.26.36 Fictitious or incorrect places of distribution

 <a name="5.26.36.1">5.26.36.1</a> If the place of distribution appearing on the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/).
-If the actual place is known, or can be reasonably surmised, supply a correction in square brackets.
-Use a modern form of the name in the language of the cataloging agency, and give the basis for the correction in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.32.2](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.2)).
+If the actual place is known, or can be reasonably surmised, supply the correction and give its basis in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.32.2](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.2)).

 >Example:
 ><CITE>Londres [that is, Paris]</CITE>
 >Note on distribution statement: <CITE>Actual place of distribution from: Weller, E.O.
 Falsche Druckorte</CITE>

-<a name="5.26.36.2">5.26.36.2</a>  *Optionally*, if the place name is known to be fictitious, transcribe it as it appears and supply in square brackets the actual place name, if known.
-Give the basis for the correction or clarification in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.32.3](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.3)).
+<a name="5.26.36.2">5.26.36.2</a>  *Optionally*, if the place name is known to be fictitious, transcribe it as it appears and supply in square brackets the actual place name, preceded by "that is," if known.
+Use a modern form of name in the langauge of the cataloging agency, and give the basis for the correction or clarification in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) (see [5.285.32.3](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.3)).

-<a name="5.26.36.3">5.26.36.3</a> *Optionally*, if considered necessary for identification, supply in square brackets the modern form of the name of the place.
-Use a modern form of the name in the language of the cataloging agency.

 ## 5.26.37 No place of distribution

 <a name="5.26.37.1">5.26.37.1</a> If no place of distribution appears on the manifestation but is known,  supply it in square brackets.
 Use a modern form of the name in the language of the cataloging agency, and include the name of the larger jurisdiction if considered necessary for identification.
 Use the location associated with the first transcribed distributor if one is present.
 Provide a justification for the supplied place in a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) if necessary (see [5.285.32.4](/DCRMR/ppdm/Note-on-distribution-statement/#5.285.32.4)).

 >Example:
->Place of distribution: <CITE>[Cambridge, Mass.] : Printed by Samuel Green, 1668</CITE>
+>Place of distribution: <CITE>[London]</CITE>
->Note on distribution statement: <CITE>Samuel Green was located in Cambridge, Mass., from 1660 to 1672</CITE>
+>Name of distributor: <CITE>sold by George Willis, 42, Charing Cross</CITE>

 <a name="5.26.37.2">5.26.37.2</a> If the name of the place of distribution has changed over time, supply the name appropriate to the [Date of distribution](/DCRMR/ppdm/Date-of-distribution/) if known (e.g., Leningrad, not Saint Petersburg, for manifestations published in that city between 1924 and 1991).
 If considered necessary for identification, also supply the modern place name and the name of the larger jurisdiction.